» print this page!

 Selected installations of ONKI can be found below for testing:

-See Finnish Ontology Library Service ONKI for a variety of ontologies and related services available on the web.
+See the Finnish Ontology Library Service ONKI for a variety of ontologies and related services available on the web.

 Contact the ONKI Team